Tom Arceneaux

-Tom Arceneaux (born October 8, 1951) is an American Republican politician who has served as Mayor of Shreveport, Louisiana since December 31, 2022.
+Tom Arceneaux (born October 8, 1951) is an American politician who has served as the mayor of Shreveport, Louisiana, since December 31, 2022.
+He is a member of the Republican Party.

 Early life and education

 Tom Arceneaux graduated from Captain Shreve High School in 1969, where he participated in football.
 He pursued his education at Louisiana State University in Baton Rouge, where he obtained his Juris Doctor degree from the LSU Law Center in 1976.
 Arceneaux has been practicing law in Louisiana and Texas for more than 40 years.
 He served as a member of the Shreveport City Council, representing District C, from 1982 to 1990, and held the position of council chairman from 1986 to 1987.
 He participated in various organizations, including the Highland Restoration Association, Northwest Louisiana Legal Services, the Shreveport Little Theater, Holy Angels Residential Facility, AMIKids, the Rotary Club of Shreveport, the Norwela Council of the Boy Scouts of America, and the United Way of Northwest Louisiana, among others.
 Arceneaux, along with his spouse, Elizabeth, live in the Highland neighborhood.